 Read more about Yirgacheffe coffee.

-Guji: Guji zone coffee come from southeastern Ethiopia.
-Heirloom varieties produce a full flavored, strong coffee.
+Guji: Guji zone coffee comes from southeastern Ethiopia.
+Heirloom varieties produce a full-flavored, strong coffee.
 The Guji coffee zone was created in 2002 and named after a Oromia tribe.

-Coffee from the Guji zone present a distinctive terroir that sets it apart from the larger Oromia region.
+Coffee from the Guji zone presents a distinctive terroir that sets it apart from the larger Oromia region.
 Flavor notes include dark chocolate, floral, and sweetly tart acidity.

-Harar: Harar is another one of the oldest coffee beans that continues to be produced to this day.
+Harar: Harar is another one of the oldest coffee beans that continue to be produced to this day.
 It is cultivated in Ethiopia’s Eastern highlands and is still sorted and processed by hand.

 It is generally thought to have hints of fruit, wine, and mocha in its flavor profile.
 Unlike Sidamo, it isn’t known for being extremely acidic but rather more balanced and full-bodied.